pulsar-edit/pulsar-edit.github.io/docs/blog/20230903-confused-Techie-pulsars-ci.md

 - Testing Pulsar and all of its core packages
 - Building Pulsar binaries and then running tests using those built binaries.

-To better understand how drastically things have changed, lets quickly take a look how Pulsar's CI has looked up until this month since nearly the beginning of the project.
+To better understand how drastically things have changed, let's quickly take a look how Pulsar's CI has looked up until this month since nearly the beginning of the project.

 ## How it was